 Eyelid surgery, otherwise known as blepharoplasty, is a procedure that can be performed to enhance the appearance of eyelids.
-Both adult patients and pediatric patients are eligible to have this procedure performed as drooping eyelids can affect both.
+Pediatric patients are eligible to have this procedure performed as drooping eyelids can affect both.

 For pediatric patients, droopy or misshapen eyelids can occur at birth and over the child’s life, vision problems can occur as a result.
 If your child is raising their eyebrows on a consistent basis or looking up in order to see out of the bottom of their eyes, they may be affected and could be a good candidate for eyelid surgery.